andrej-fischer/cloneHD/README.md

 *    `--learn-priors [0/1:0]` For snv-mode only: if 1, then the parameters for the multiplicative genotype priors are learned.

-*    `--maxcn-mask [file]`  Use max copy number mask.

-     A maximum total copy number for individual chromosomes can be specified.
-This is useful, if large copy numbers are expected in only part of the genome.
-In chromosomes not specified in this file, the value of `--maxcn` is used as upper limit.

 *    `--chr [file]`  Set normal copy numbers.

      The normal copy number for every single